Types of Coverage Tokens

 - Requires the

-permission in your workflow
+id-token: writepermission in your workflow

 2. Workspace-level Coverage Tokens

 Workspace tokens provide coverage upload access for all repositories within a workspace (GitHub organization or user account).
+Benefits:- One token covers all repositories in a workspace

 - Simplified setup for organizations with many repositories